EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Managing-local-administrator-passwords.md

     Invoke-LapsPolicyProcessing
     ````

-    If the sttings still differ, go back to [Task 2: Configure the policy for LAPS](#task-2-configure-the-policy-for-laps).
+    If the settings still differ, go back to [Task 2: Configure the policy for LAPS](#task-3-configure-the-policy-for-laps).

     Look for the latest event with the **Event Id** **10009**.
 The event text should read as follows: